 The panel carried out a comparison of the submitted pricing offered and made a value judgement as to the cost affordability, qualitative ranking and risk of each submission, in order to determine which Respondent presented the best value for money to the City.

-Devco Holdings provided the lowest total cost out of all seven submissions:
+Devco Holdings provided the lowest total cost out of all seven submissions.
+The breakdown of costs is provided below: